-Nice has plenty to offer travelers being the second largest tourist destination in France.
-It is filled with wonderful hilltop lookouts, restaurants, glamour, tons of scenery, and beautiful beaches of the Mediterranean coast.
-Sun seekers sip cocktails on parasoled lounges lining its polished pebbled shores and rollerbladers cruise the curved Baie des Anges flanking the promenade.
-Nice is used as a jumping off point to many of the nearby beach towns of the Cote de Azur.
-I loved Nice (though not as much as I did some of the nearby cities) but be prepared to spend a lot of money here.
+Nice has plenty to offer travelers as the second largest tourist destination in France.
+It is filled with wonderful hilltop lookouts, restaurants, glamour, tons of scenery, and the beautiful beaches of the Mediterranean coast.
+Sun seekers sip cocktails on the parasoled terraces that line the pebbled shores and rollerbladers cruise the curved Baie des Anges that flanks the promenade.
+Nice is used as a jumping-off point to many of the nearby beach towns of the Cote de Azur.
+I loved Nice (though not as much as I did some of the nearby cities), but be prepared to spend a lot of money here.
 Its glitz means few budget options.

 - Transportation Costs: Local bus service is available for approximately $2 USD and day passes are available for $5 USD per day.